 Slack is the collaboration hub that connects you with the right people and tools to get work done.
 It provides more than 2,500 apps and a robust API to streamline your workflow and automate tedious tasks.

-It is packed with numerous IRC-style features, such as direct messaging, persistent chat room organized by topic, and private groups.
+It is packed with numerous IRC-style features, such as direct messaging, a persistent chat room organized by topic, and private groups.

 The main reason behind Slack’s success is “channels.”
 You can create a channel for all your projects, add team members to this channel, and have a meaningful conversation.
 As you work in channels, your files and conversations become a searchable archive that gets more useful with time.